 - Some airline/immigration staff at your departure port might not be fully aware of the above immigration measures for entry to Hong Kong.
 In case you encounter any difficulties/emergency matters during your travel, you are advised to seek help from International SOS (ISOS) at +852 2528 9900 (collect calls will be accepted) or +1 215 942 8226.
 ISOS is a medical and security services company that offers 24/7 assistance worldwide.
 Please quote HKUST Membership number “07AYCA093635” when seeking assistance from ISOS.
 Also, you are strongly advised to download the ISOS Assistance App before your departure to Hong Kong.
 More information could be found at: https://studyabroad.ust.hk/outbound/resources/international-sos.

 For applicants who are not able to take the TOEFL or IELTS due to the test suspensions, the University is now accepting the following test results as alternatives in meeting the University English Language admission requirements.
-It is a special arrangement applicable to applicants admitted in Fall 2020/21, Spring 2020/21 or Fall 2021/22 under COVID-19; subject to change when the regular TOEFL or IELTS tests become available again.
+It is a special arrangement applicable to applicants admitted in Fall 2020/21, Spring 2020/21, Fall 2021/22 or Spring 2021/22 under COVID-19; subject to change when the regular TOEFL or IELTS tests become available again.

 - TOEFL-iBT Home Edition: Total score of 80 in one single attempt

 - IELTS Indicator: Overall score of 6.5 and All sub-score of 5.5

 Some programs may stipulate additional English Language requirements for admissions.
 Please refer to the Program Catalog (“Admission Requirements” of respective programs) for more information.